developer-zebra/developer-zebra-site/src/zds/2-0/faq/index.md

 ###Q: Can updates of the ZDS agent be disabled?

 ####A: Not directly, but ZDS updates can be prevented by using an enterprise mobile management (EMM) system to lock device apps to a specific ZDS version.
-However, to ensure the highest levels of security, stablity, feature enhancement and bug fixes, <u>Zebra recommends keeping ZDS updates enabled</u>.
+However, <u>Zebra recommends keeping ZDS updates enabled</u> to ensure the highest levels of security, stablity, feature enhancement and bug fixes.

 -----